-October 16: PROJECT MOBILIZATION AND IMPLEMENTATION
+October 18: PROJECT MOBILIZATION AND IMPLEMENTATION

-This session will be devoted to the topic of project mobilization and project implementation.
+Session description: This session will be devoted to the topic of project mobilization and project implementation.
 The initiation of a project is an intense and critically important phase in project implementation.
 Attention will be placed on common tasks that must be carried out during this crucial period.
-The session will also concentrate on the process of developing operating plans, linking operating plans to project documents and the sections that are typically included in a good operating plan.
+The session will also concentrate on the process of developing operating plans, linking the derivation of operating plans to project documents, and providing an overview of the sections that are typically included in a good operating plan.

-Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercise on preparing for project implementation
+Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercise/s on preparing for project implementation